danpodeanu/udp-redirect/README.md

 # udp-redirect
 A simple yet flexible and very fast UDP redirector.
-Tested to run on Linux x64 and MacOS / Darwin arm64.
+Tested on Linux x64 and MacOS / Darwin arm64.

 Useful for redirecting UDP traffic (e.g., Wireguard VPN) where doing it at a different layer (e.g., from a firewall) is challenging / impossible.
 Does not modify the redirected packets.